Skip to content

 • capacity per-hour cap (if configured), and

-• blended observed-peak cap above.
+• total observed-peak cap above.

 5b) Observed hourly minimum floors (split-budget safety)